 Very often an internship is your option to learn about a profession and kick-start a successful career.
+It can be of enourmous value to add practical experience to the theoretical knowledge you already gained during your bachelor or masters program.
 However, to get an internship you need to get your CV in front of recruiters and the best way to do that is with a cracking internship motivational letter.

 To nail your motivational letter, you need to follow six simple steps.

 But enough of the theory.
 Here are two examples for your internship motivational letter:

 As a skilled student currently pursuing my Bachelor of Science in Accounting at [university name], I read your posting for an Investment Banking Internship with interest.
 My background aligns well with the qualifications you are seeking at [company name], in particular with the experience I could gain in my previous internship at [previous company name], where I could learn [example 1] and [example 2].

 With my educational background and previous internship experience, I am adept in analysing and preparing complex analysis, presentations, financial models [give examples of which models you know].
 Moreover, while my career history has afforded me a well-rounded skill set, including first-rate analytical and time management skills, I excel at:

 In addition to my education and solid career track record, I have a strong passion for corporate accounting.
 I am president of the universities accounting club and have [example of what you have done].
 I would welcome the opportunity to contribute to your continued growth and success.

 Please review my attached resume for additional details regarding my expertise.
 I look forward to hear back from you.

 Thank you for your time and consideration.

 I have recently completed my second year at [university name], pursuing a BSc in [Subject].
 I am writing to apply for the internship offered at [company name] this summer, which I saw advertised on [source].
 Please find enclosed my CV as requested.